 You have to be able to see your life as active, healthy, prosperous, and fun for 100 years in order to create a vision that is compelling.
+To do that, you need to tap into your creativity.

 What would be a really exciting and fun life to live for the next 50 years?
 Begin to talk about it with your life partner, your friends, and your colleagues.
 Start to voice your vision and bring it into your consciousness.
 Putting words to it and continuing a dialogue will help you gain the clarity you need to attract the resources, people, and things you need to transition yourself from your current environment to your new one.